evennia/evennia/docs/sphinx/source/wiki/Typeclasses.rst

 underlying database models ...

 ... and that's basically all you *really* need to know about how typeclasses work behind the scenes.

-To work with them you should know that all the listed game entities inherit a common interface from the typeclass system, properties you can *always* expect a typeclassed entity to have *beyond* the more specialized properties unique to each sub-type.
+To work with them you should however know that all the listed game entities inherit a common interface from the typeclass system, properties you can *always* expect a typeclassed entity to have *beyond* the more specialized properties unique to each sub-type.
 Typeclasses also do some special things with their in-built class methods that you shouldn't edit.

 Properties available to all typeclassed entities (Players, Objects, Scripts)